geozor-network/kiruna-blasting/README.md

 ![Time inconsistency of the phones](/data/16092019/Phone_time_unsync.JPG "Different time at each phone used")

 Full sound recording has around 1GB of data, which is out of github file size limit.
-Therefore it is available upon request from [kaklik](https://github.com/kaklik).
+Therefore are available upon request from [kaklik](https://github.com/kaklik).